-If you have visitors coming in a month, don’t leave it til the last minute.
+If you have visitors coming in a month, don’t leave it till the last minute.

 Once you have narrowed down your options, spend 10 – 20 minutes on the mattress.

-That’s why always looking for a store who offer a trial period and utilize it.
+That’s why always looking for a store who offers a trial period and utilize it.

 This is properly the most common mistake people made when buying a new mattress.